 A gateway to selected resources available in the Local History Collection at the Massillon Public Library.
-Includes: the Ohio Obituary Index, the Rotch-Wales Papers and the Massillon Business and Industry Database.
-(Past and present businesses found in city directories and the library’s newspaper clipping file have been gathered into this database which can be searched by business name, type of product, date, or by person affiliated with the business.)
+Includes the Rotch-Wales Papers and the Massillon Business and Industry Database.

 MedlinePlus is the National Institutes of Health’s Web site for patients and their families and friends with information about diseases, conditions, and wellness issues.